Here are some tips to help keep your pool in good shape despite what Mother Nature throws at it this monsoon season:

 - Make sure your pool cleaner is in good condition and working properly.
 Clear any debris from suction port.

 - Keep your landscaping neatly trimmed and stray leaves raked up so they don’t end up in the pool during windy conditions.

 - Brush your pool walls, steps and benches between service visits to prevent staining.
-Using a clarifier will help filter the dust out.

 - Double check that your pool cleaning/filtration system is running an appropriate amount of time.
 The general rule of thumb is to run your system 1 hour for every 10 degrees of midday, ambient temperature.

 Monsoon season is here, which means additional pool care with the added challenges of dust, dirt & debris.

 Monsoon used to start when the dew point was 55 degrees or more for 3 consecutive days in a row.
 This resulted in somewhat of a guessing game based on varying numbers as to when monsoon had officially started.
 In order to remove the guesswork, the National Weather Service updated their guidelines in 2008.
 Monsoon now officially begins June 15th and ends September 30th.